-Note: Internal audits of outsourced activities should be conducted at least annually and before the outsourced activity starts.
+Internal audits of outsourced activities shall be conducted before the outsourced activity starts and thereafter at least annually.

 2.10 Social, health and safety requirements in chain of custody

 This clause includes requirements relating to health, safety and labour issues that are based on ILO Declaration on Fundamental Principles and Rights at Work (1998).